Which is better: cycling or treadmill?

 Cycling is, therefore, still an effective way to lose weight because it provides a more sustainable and achievable calorie burn, just over a longer duration.

-Spin classes are short but intensive sessions led by an instructor.
-You can also stand up on the pedals of a spin bike to simulate a hill climb.
+Classes are short but intensive sessions led by an instructor.
+You can also stand up on the pedals on an indoor fitness bike to simulate a hill climb.
 It gives an impressive calorie burn and is a great cardiovascular workout.
-A 45-minute spin class can burn between 400 and 600 calories.
-If you’re thinking of buying an indoor bike, it’s worth knowing the differences of spin bikes vs exercise bikes
+A 45-minute class can burn between 400 and 600 calories.
+If you’re thinking of buying an indoor bike, it’s worth knowing the differences of indoor bikes vs exercise bikes

 If you’re looking to lose weight, pick the piece of equipment that you’re going to use consistently and regularly.
 Don’t pick a treadmill just because you think you’ll lose weight faster; pick it because running will help you achieve your goal or target weight.